KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 `Get-MpPerformanceReport -Path .\recording.etl -TopExtensions 20 -TopScansPerExtension 5 -TopPathsPerExtension 5 -TopScansPerPathPerExtension 5 -TopProcessesPerExtension 5 -TopScansPerProcessPerExtension 5 -TopScansPerFilePerExtension 5 -TopFilesPerExtension 5`

 This cmdlet uses all the parameters that end with "PerExtension", and will produce a much longer report focused on the top extensions, and for each top extension, its top scans, paths, processes and files.
-This can help in pinpointing what is causing these scans, and either resolving the source of the issue or defining exclusions in MDE.
+This can help in pinpointing what is causing these scans, which may lead to either resolving the source of the issue or defining exclusions in MDE.

 <img alt="image" src="https://github.com/user-attachments/assets/cb938f45-dc6a-409d-b87c-f8480b080082" />

 The report can get lengthy.
-It is possible to make the output machine readable with the `-Raw` parameter, and then possibly convert it to exportable formats, like JSON:
+It is possible to make the output machine readable with the `-Raw` parameter, and then possibly convert it to exportable formats, like JSON, which can then be exported, saved, and analyzed:

 `Get-MpPerformanceReport -Path .\recording.etl -TopExtensions 20 -TopScansPerExtension 5 -TopPathsPerExtension 5 -TopScansPerPathPerExtension 5 -TopProcessesPerExtension 5 -TopScansPerProcessPerExtension 5 -TopScansPerFilePerExtension 5 -TopFilesPerExtension 5 -Raw | ConvertTo-Json`